alumezi/TIL-JS-Enlightenment/README.md

   - We can also use `in` .
 This checks the prototype chain.
 - Object properties can be iterated using a for in loop.
 It iterates over the values that are iterable.
 - Besides the native objects there are also host objects.
 These can be found on the host environment such as the browser.

+## Chapter III

+- All objects inherit from Object.prototype
+- Example: If we add a property to Object.prototype we will be able to find that on a String `Object.prototype.foo = 'foo';

+  var myString = 'bar';

+  console.log(myString.foo); // logs 'foo', being found at Object.prototype.foo via prototype chain `

+  - By changing Object.prototype you can build a new version of javascript.
+Therefore this is not a good practice.
+Unless you want to confuse people.
+Then it is very advisable.

+_Bonus : This book uses the word Grok which means : Understand (something) intuitively or by empathy._